 The Otis AFB is a part of a Superfund Site pursuant to the Comprehensive Environmental Response Compensation and Liability Act (CERCLA).
 The site contains a number of groundwater contamination plumes, two of which are allegedly associated with the Otis AFB pipeline.
 Relying on the final judgment of the Texas state court assigning ownership of the Otis AFB pipeline to Kaneb, the United States Department of Justice (the DOJ) advised Kaneb in 2001 that it intends to seek reimbursement from Kaneb for the remediation costs associated with the two plumes.
-In November 2008, the DOJ forwarded information to us indicating that the past and estimated future remediation costs for the second plume.
+In November 2008, the DOJ forwarded information to us indicating that the past and estimated future remediation expenses associated with one plume are \$71.9 million.
+The DOJ has indicated that they will not seek recovery of remediation costs for the second plume.
 The DOJ has not filed a lawsuit against us related to this matter, and we have not made any payments toward costs incurred by the DOJ.
 We have reached an agreement to settle the claims of the United States government with respect to the Otis AFB pipeline and to resolve the underlying dispute between Kaneb and Grace.
-Pursuant to the settlement, we agreed to pay \$11.7 million plus interest to the United States Days approval of the United States Bankruptcy Court for the District of Delaware, as well as the United States District Court for the District of Massachusetts, we remain hopeful that the necessary approvals will be obtained and that the settlement will be finalized in the near term.
+Pursuant to the settlement, we agreed to pay \$11.7 million plus interest to the United States.
+Although the settlement requires approval of the United States Bankruptcy Court for the District of Delaware, as well as the United States District Court for the District of Massachusetts, we remain hopeful that the necessary approvals will be obtained and that the settlement will be finalized in the near term.

-Eres Matter: In August 2008, Eres N.V.
+Eres Matter.
+In August 2008, Eres N.V.
 (Eres) forwarded a demand for arbitration to CITGO Asphalt Refining Company (CARCO), CITGO Petroleum Corporation (CITGO), NuStar Asphalt Refining, LLC (NuStar Asphalt) and NuStar Marketing LLC (NuStar Marketing, and together with CARCO, CITGO and NuStar Asphalt, the Defendants) contending that the Defendants breached a tanker voyage charter party agreement, dated November 2004, between Eres and CARCO (the Charter Agreement).
 The Charter Agreement provided for CARCO's use of Eres' vessels for the shipment of asphalt.
 Eres contended that NuStar Asphalt and/or NuStar Marketing (together, the NuStar Entities) assumed the Charter Agreement when NuStar Asphalt purchased the CARCO assets, and that the Defendants had failed to perform under the Charter Agreement.
 Eres valued its damages for the alleged breach of contract claim at approximately \$78.1 million.
 On October 14, 2011, Eres and the Defendants entered into a Settlement Agreement and Mutual Release.
 Pursuant to the terms of the Settlement Agreement and Mutual Release, the NuStar Entities paid \$33.5 million in full and final settlement of all of Eres' claims against the Defendants.
 The settlement amount was included in the accrual for contingent losses as of September 30, 2011.